amopitt/cpp-crossplatform-minimal-sample/README.md

 # ComboSample

 ## Introduction
 This sample demonstrates building an app with Google Play Games on iOS and Android with a single C++ code base.
+Test git integration.

 ## Project Structure